 Car insurance costs an average of $2,196 per year in El Monte, California.
 That's more than the average in California ($1,868) and more expensive than the national average of $1,548.
 Our guide to El Monte car insurance includes average rates based on age, driving history, and marital status.
 Keep reading to learn more!

 |El Monte Average (yearly)||California Average||National Average|

-One of the most important determinants of your car insurance rates is the insurance company you work with.
+One of the most important determinants of your insurance rates is the auto insurance provider you work with.
 For a typical insurance customer, GEICO provides El Monte's cheapest rates.
 We've listed the best cheap car insurance companies in El Monte below.
-Use this information as a starting point and be sure to compare quotes specific to your unique driving profile.
+Use this information as a starting point and be sure to gather quotes specific to your unique driving profile.